DanuserLab/u-signal3D/README.md

     c.	saveDirectory – the directory where output will be saved.

 4. Save the m-file and run it by typing `runUSignal3Dimage3D` in MATLAB’s command window.
 Note that a pool for parallel processing will likely open.
 You can control the parallel processing before running the m-file through MATLAB/home/Preferences/Parallel Computing Toolbox.

+**Example 2: Generating spectral decomposition of a molecular signal at the cell surface for a 3D image using the written script in the u-signal3D package (mesh surface is given as obj file).**

+This example shows how to apply the Laplace-Beltrami operator to a 3D image and generate the energy spectra of molecular fluorescence intensity near the cell membrane.
+1. Download the [code](https://github.com/DanuserLab/u-signal3D/tree/master/software) and [example image](https://cloud.biohpc.swmed.edu/index.php/s/6ZxQwsKk745Xf76/download).
+Set the MATLAB’s path for including all the MATLAB’s functions provided by this package, using the “Set Path” bottom in MATLAB.
+2. Open [*runUSignal3Dmesh3D.m*](https://github.com/DanuserLab/u-signal3D/blob/master/scripts/runUSignal3Dmesh3D.m), the script that analyzes the PI3K-labeled cell, by typing `edit runUSignal3Dmesh3D` in MATLAB’s command window.
+3. In the set directories section of the m-file, set the paths for

+    a.	imageDirectory – the directory of the provided PI3K-labeled cell.

+    b.	psfDirectory – the directory for provided corresponding microscopy.

+    c.	saveDirectory – the directory where output will be saved.

+4. Save the m-file and run it by typing `runUSignal3Dimage3D` in MATLAB’s command window.
+Note that a pool for parallel processing will likely open.
+You can control the parallel processing before running the m-file through MATLAB/home/Preferences/Parallel Computing Toolbox.

+**Example 3: Generating polka dot pattern on a given cell surface using the written script.**

+This example shows how to generate polka dot pattern on a given mesh triangle.
+As mentioned in the paper, we validated the pipeline by generating polka dot pattern as synthetic data.
+1. Download the [code](https://github.com/DanuserLab/u-signal3D/tree/master/software) and [example mesh](https://cloud.biohpc.swmed.edu/index.php/s/6ZxQwsKk745Xf76/download).
+Set the MATLAB’s path for including all the MATLAB’s functions provided by this package, using the “Set Path” bottom in MATLAB.
+2. Open [*runPolkaDotOnMesh.m*](https://github.com/DanuserLab/u-signal3D/blob/master/scripts/runPolkaDotOnMesh.m), the script that analyzes the PI3K-labeled cell, by typing `edit runPolkaDotOnMesh` in MATLAB’s command window.
+3. In the set directories section of the m-file, set the paths for

+    a.	meshDirectory – the directory of the provided triangle mesh surface.

+    b.	saveDirectory – the directory where output will be saved.

+4. Change the polka dot parameters,

+    a.	nDots – number of dots on the mesh surface.

+    b.	areaDots – fraction of total surface area occupied by polka dots (dot radius).

+5. Save the m-file and run it by typing `runPolkaDotOnMesh` in MATLAB’s command window.

 ### Danuser Lab Links